kade-robertson/tone-deaf/README.md

 E E E A7 A7
 ```

 Normal mode assumes there are no comments.
-To load a file in normal mode, use the `-f` switch, i.e. `tone-deaf -f program.deaf`.
-To load a file in lyric mode, use the `-l` switch, i.e. `tone-deaf -l program.deaf`.
+To load a file in normal mode, use the `-f` option, i.e. `tone-deaf -f program.deaf`.
+To load a file in lyric mode, use the `-l` switch along with the `-f` option, i.e. `tone-deaf -l -f program.deaf`.

 # Using the REPL